 What Happens After Launch

-Most clients continue working with us in one of two ways: a monthly retainer for ongoing content, SEO, and development work, or an as-needed arrangement where we're available for specific projects as they come up.
-We don't require retainers — we believe the work should speak for itself.
+Most clients continue the collaboration in one of two ways: a monthly retainer for ongoing content, SEO, and development work, or an as-needed arrangement for specific projects as they come up.
+Retainers are never required - the work should speak for itself.

-We also provide monthly performance reports for clients on retainer: organic traffic trends, Core Web Vitals, ranking movements, and conversion rate data.
-Not vanity metrics — the numbers that connect to business outcomes.
+Clients on retainer also get monthly performance reports: organic traffic trends, Core Web Vitals, ranking movements, and conversion rate data.
+Not vanity metrics - the numbers that connect to business outcomes.

 Is This Process Right for You?